Disclosure: This is a sponsored collaboration with Visit Tucson. As always all opinions are my own.

 I can’t count how many times Mr. Misadventures and I have been to the Arizona-Sonora Desert Museum.
 It feels like a home away from home.
 We became members after our first visit!
-We love the size, the variety of activities, the passion of the 400+ volunteers and the endless possibilities of the seasons in this outdoor museum.
-If you are staying a few days you may be around when staff lead you through a saguaro harvest with a Tohono O’odham family or a prickly pear harvest.
+We love the size, the variety of activities, the passion of the 400+ volunteers, and the endless possibilities of the seasons in this outdoor museum.
+If you are staying a few days you may be around when staff leads you through a saguaro harvest with a Tohono O'odham family or a prickly pear harvest.
 After spending a day soaking in all that the Arizona-Sonora Desert Museum has to offer, don’t miss the sunset at Gates Pass in Tucson Mountain Park right near the museum.

 Saguaro National Park

 There are 2 parts to this unique national park on either side of Tucson and you will be quickly enthralled with the funny poses the saguaro make.
 Frankly, it is one of the things I miss most about not being in Arizona, I kind of got used to seeing these majestic cacti!
-Saguaro National Park has driving trails, walking and hiking paths and trails, picnic area and sunset spots – just always remember to have plenty of water and a hat!
+Saguaro National Park has driving trails, walking and hiking paths and trails, a picnic area, and sunset spots – just always remember to have plenty of water and a hat!

 Pima Air & Space Museum

 I have been to a lot of museums in my life, here and abroad, and I can honestly say that one of my all-time favorites is the Pima Air & Space Museum in Tucson!
-I love airline, space and aviation history, but the icing on the cake is the boneyard where you explore in, around and on 100’s of airplanes!
+I love airline, space, and aviation history, but the icing on the cake is the boneyard where you explore in, around, and on 100’s of airplanes!